Xavier-Jds/Centrifugal-Ring-Positioner/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/88432741/128845997-de1a78d8-3a76-4689-8fee-f60a324d0faf.jpg" width="300" height="300">

-A video of the control of the CRP can be found on the following link: https://youtu.be/nnhnmA6dPzQ
+A video of the CRP under PID cascade control can be found on the following link: https://youtu.be/nnhnmA6dPzQ

 ## Getting Started